Contextual hypotheses and semantics of logic programs: Logical background

-As usual, a constant refers to a nullary function symbol.
-We will discuss later the distinction between \EQ\ and equality (=), which note can be one of the predicate symbols in a vocabulary.
-Accepting nullary predicate symbols in vocabularies will allow us to formalize all notions in a setting that can be either purely propositional, or purely first-order, or hybrid.\footnote{There are a few cases of degenerated vocabularies, for instance, vocabularies that contain function symbols but all of whose predicate symbols are nullary, or vocabularies that contain at least one nonnullary predicate symbol but no constant (these vocabularies can be perfectly acceptable in the usual treatment of first-order logic, but they are degenerated cases in this setting).
-As none of the notions we will introduce and none of the results we will present will be invalidated by a degenerated underlying vocabulary, degenerated vocabularies are not precisely identified nor ruled out.}
+As usual, a constant refers to a nullary function symbol.\footnote{Vocabularies that would contain at least one nonnullary predicate or function symbol but no constant would be degenerate in this setting, and are better ruled out, though they would be perfectly legitimate in the usual treatment of first-order logic.
+But see the discussion at the beginning of Section~\ref{flp} on how full generality is obtained despite the restrictions imposed on vocabularies.} We will discuss later the distinction between \EQ\ and equality (=), which note can be one of the predicate symbols in a vocabulary.
+Accepting nullary predicate symbols in vocabularies will allow us to formalise all notions in a setting that can be either purely propositional, or purely first-order, or hybrid.

 \begin{nota} When a vocabulary contains the constant \NUM{0} and the unary function symbol $s$, we use \NUM{n} to refer to the term obtained from \NUM{0} by $n$ applications of $s$. \end{nota}

 \begin{nota} We denote by \VOCAB\ a vocabulary. \end{nota}